i-am-ravi-prakash/leanrning/java/collections.md

 - Collections are growable in nature.
 At runtime size can incease or decrease.
 - Collections can hold homogeneous or heterogenous data elements.
 - Every collection class has been implenented on some standard data structure.

+**NOTE**: If number of elements is known, it's a good choise to go with array instead of collection.

+Let's say we have an array of size 10.